Ephylouise/DataSciencePortfolio/RProjects/README.md

 - **BRFSS2015 Data Analysis** (BRFSS_Part1.qmd and BRFSS_Part2.qmd):
 Analyzes the Behavioral Risk Factor Surveillance System (BRFSS) 2015 data to showcase expertise in **data cleaning**, **statistical analysis**, and **data visualization** techniques.
 This project is divided into two parts, with Part 1 focusing on data preparation and practice exercises, and Part 2 delving into in-depth analysis and interpretation of health-related variables, demonstrating advanced R programming skills.

+- **Cluster Analysis** (cluster_analysis_employees.R):
+Demonstration of K-means and hierarchical cluster analysis in R using a dataset developed by IBM data scientists and used to look at factors related to employee job satisfaction and attrition.
+The original dataset is accessible through [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).

 - **Fast Food Nutritional Analysis** (fastfood.qmd):
 Conducts a detailed nutritional analysis of fast food items from prominent chains, emphasizing **data manipulation** and **exploratory data analysis** in R. Through tasks like identifying high-calorie items and averaging nutrient contents, this project highlights my ability to work with real-world datasets and derive insightful conclusions, showcasing proficiency in R's `dplyr` and `ggplot2` packages.

 - **Fast Food Statistical Analysis** (fastfoodStats.qmd):
 Demonstrates **advanced statistical analysis** and **predictive modeling** in R, focusing on **correlation, regression, and significant predictor identification** within the fastfood dataset.
 Highlights the adept use of **tidyverse**, **openintro**, and **lm.beta** packages for insightful data exploration and interpretation.

+- **Linear Regression project** (linear_regression_for_business.R):
+Conducts a multiple linear regression analysis using a dataset of information from 310 credit card holders.
+The project's premise supposes work at a credit card company and leadership has requested a way to predict new cardholders’ credit card balances based on a number of factors.

+- **Logistic Regression project** (logistic_regression_insurance.R):
+Performing a logistic regression analysis on car insurance customer information using a dataset of 7,232 car insurance customers, some of whom have made insurance claims and some who haven’t.
+The relevant business question being answered is "What is the probability that a customer will make an auto insurance claim based on certain characteristics?"

 - **Mammalian Sleep Dataset Analysis** (msleep.qmd):
 Explores mammalian sleep patterns using the **msleep** dataset, focusing on **data manipulation** and **statistical computations** within R. This project highlights the effective use of the **tidyverse** package to analyze sleep data across various conservation statuses and animal orders, showcasing skills in summarizing and interpreting complex biological data.